MicrosoftDocs/learn/learn-pr/bicep/build-reusable-bicep-templates-by-using-parameters/includes/3-add-parameters-with-decorators.md

 ### Control input values

 1. Your toy company requires that you deploy HR application to three environments - dev, test, and prod.
-In the *main.bicep* file in Visual Studio Code, insert `@allowed` decorator above `@description` decorator of environment parameter.
+In the *main.bicep* file in Visual Studio Code, insert `@allowed` decorator above `@description` decorator of `environmentName` parameter.
 After you're finished, the parameter should look like this:

       ```bicep
       @allowed([